sajeanpage/module_15_leaflet_challenge/README.md

   - interactive maps of the US and World
   - several styles choices of visual map layers
   - selectable overlays of earthquake data and tectonic plate boundaries
-  - responsive popup marker of earthquake facts
+  - responsive popup markers of earthquake facts
   - a color coded legend of earthquake magnitudes

 - Key technologies include: